Koushikphy/CheatSheets/cheatsheets/MPICheatSheet.md

 * MPI: Distributed Computing.
 * MPI codes are run on multiple separate processes across single or multiple computing hosts and MPI provides a bridge/interface between the processes to communicate information between them.
-* Unlike OpenMP, MPI is a kind of "all of nothing" kind of parallelization approach i.e. once you write your code in MPI you have to compile/run it using MPI
+* MPI is a kind of "all or nothing" kind of parallelization approach i.e. once you write your code in MPI you have to compile/run it using MPI, unlike OpenMP where in absence of appropriate flags all OpenMP directives are just comment.

 ### Compilation
-Compiler vendors usually provide wrapper utilities for quick compilation of MPI codes
+For properly compiling an MPI code you have to link appropriate libraries.
+Fortunately, compiler vendors usually provide wrapper utilities for quick compilation of MPI codes
 ```bash
 mpifort test.f90 # compile with gfortran and MPI
 mpiifort test.f90 # compile with ifort and MPI